The California Lottery: A Complete Guide for 2026

 The short answer is no, not really.
 California has not authorized online lottery sales, and you cannot legally buy California Lottery tickets from a residential computer or phone.
 This is despite the fact that many other states have moved to online lottery sales, courier services, and subscription models over the past decade.

-Enter Second Chance drawings by scanning losing tickets.
+- Enter Second Chance drawings by scanning losing tickets

-Find retailer locations using the store locator.
+- Find retailer locations with the store locator

-View promotion details and special events.
+- View promotion details and special events

 What you cannot do online is actually purchase tickets.
 The California Lottery has been studying the possibility of authorizing online sales for years, but has not moved forward.
 The retailer network would lose a significant chunk of revenue if online sales were authorized, and the political pushback from retailers (along with concerns about underage purchases and problem gambling) has kept California a holdout.
 There is some discussion that this could change in the future, but as of 2026, no proposal is moving forward.
+Some lottery courier services exist that will technically buy tickets on your behalf if you are physically located in California, but these are operating in regulatory gray area and the California Lottery does not officially endorse or authorize any of them.

 The California Lottery Mobile App